 You will know if the letter is a managed migration if it has this statement in it: ‘This is a migration notice issued under regulation 44 of the Universal Credit (Transitional Provisions) Regulations 2014‘.

-Daniel has been claiming Working Tax Credit and Housing Benefit as a disabled worker.
-On 6th June he receives a letter from the DWP – his Migration Notice – informing him that his legacy benefits are due to end and inviting him to make a claim for Universal Credit instead.
-The letter states that he has up to 6th September – his ‘deadline day’ – to make that claim.
+Daniel has been claiming Income-Related Employment and Support Allowance and Housing Benefit.
+On 6th May he receives a letter from the DWP – his Migration Notice – informing him that his legacy benefits are due to end and inviting him to make a claim for Universal Credit instead.
+The letter states that he has up to 7th August – his ‘deadline day’ – to make that claim.

 IMPORTANT: Couples – both members of a couple will need to make a separate claim for Universal Credit (and have them joined by a partner code).